 Gestational diabetes is diabetes that can develop during pregnancy.
 It affects women who haven't been affected by diabetes before.
 It means you have high blood sugar and need to take extra care of yourself and your bump.
 This will include eating well and keeping active.

 It usually goes away again after giving birth.
 It is usually diagnosed from a blood test 24 to 28 weeks into pregnancy.

 Watch Rei's experience of gestational diabetes.

 If you’ve found out you have gestational diabetes, you’re not alone.
 You’ll get lots of extra care and support from your care team at every stage.
 And we’re here to support you and your loved ones too.
 Contact our helpline for support, advice or just a chat on 0345 123 2399 or or reach out to others on our forum.

 Your care team will give you lots of support with your blood sugar levels and offer treatment, if they think it’s needed.

-You usually give birth in hospital and in some cases can give birth naturally.
+You are usually advised to give birth in hospital and in many cases will be able to have a vaginal birth if this is what you choose.
 And you will be able to breastfeed if you want to.

 Some women may have undiagnosed diabetes when they become pregnant.
 This may be picked up in the first 12 weeks of pregnancy.
 This isn’t gestational diabetes and won’t go away after giving birth.